easybuilders/easybuild/docs/Extended_dry_run.rst

 .. _extended_dry_run_notes_differences:

-Build/install procedure reported by dryn run may be (slightly) different
+Build/install procedure reported by dry run may be (slightly) different
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The actual build and install procedure may (slightly) differ from the one reported by ``--extended-dry-run``,